Precision BioSciences Inc. (DTIL) Stock: What the Analysts are Saying

 DTIL) stock’s latest price update

-Precision BioSciences Inc. (NASDAQ: DTIL) has experienced a decline in its stock price by -4.36 compared to its previous closing price of 0.78.
-However, the company has seen a fall of -2.87% in its stock price over the last five trading days.
+Precision BioSciences Inc. (NASDAQ: DTIL)’s stock price has dropped by -5.62 in relation to previous closing price of 0.71.
+Nevertheless, the company has seen a loss of -13.98% in its stock price over the last five trading days.

 DTIL’s Market Performance

-Precision BioSciences Inc. (DTIL) has experienced a -2.87% fall in stock performance for the past week, with a -12.35% drop in the past month, and a -26.96% drop in the past quarter.
-The volatility ratio for the week is 9.00%, and the volatility levels for the past 30 days are at 9.64% for DTIL.
-The simple moving average for the last 20 days is -3.98% for DTIL’s stock, with a simple moving average of -35.87% for the last 200 days.
+Precision BioSciences Inc. (DTIL) has seen a -13.98% fall in stock performance for the week, with a -11.54% decline in the past month and a -25.49% plunge in the past quarter.
+The volatility ratio for the week is 7.70%, and the volatility levels for the past 30 days are at 9.32% for DTIL.
+The simple moving average for the past 20 days is -12.81% for DTIL’s stock, with a -41.37% simple moving average for the past 200 days.

 Analysts’ Opinion of DTIL